 2. Invest in a good tripod and head early on.

 A lot of beginner photographers, start off buying a cheap tripod, as their price point seems appealing.
-Which is why this tip has been included on my list of tips for beginner photographers.
+This is why this tip has been included on my list of tips for beginner photographers.

 3. Check out other photographers work.